American Jews: Participation in civil rights movements

 Members of the American Jewish community have included prominent participants in civil rights movements.
 In the mid-20th century, there were American Jews who were among the most active participants in the Civil Rights Movement and feminist movements.
 A number of American Jews have also been active figures in the struggle for gay rights in America.

 Joachim Prinz, president of the American Jewish Congress, stated the following when he spoke from the podium at the Lincoln Memorial during the famous March on Washington on August 28, 1963: "As Jews we bring to this great demonstration, in which thousands of us proudly participate, a twofold experience—one of the spirit and one of our history. ...
 From our Jewish historic experience of three and a half thousand years we say: Our ancient history began with slavery and the yearning for freedom.
 During the Middle Ages my people lived for a thousand years in the ghettos of Europe. ...
 It is for these reasons that it is not merely sympathy and compassion for the black people of America that motivates us.
 It is, above all and beyond all such sympathies and emotions, a sense of complete identification and solidarity born of our own painful historic experience."

-The Holocaust

-During the World War II period, the American Jewish community was bitterly and deeply divided and as a result, it was unable to form a united front.
-Most Jews who had previously emigrated to the United States from Eastern Europe supported Zionism, because they believed that a return to their ancestral homeland was the only solution to the persecution and the genocide which were then occurring across Europe.
-One important development was the sudden conversion of many American Jewish leaders to Zionism late in the war.
-The Holocaust was largely ignored by American media as it was happening.
-Reporters and editors largely did not believe the stories of atrocities which were coming out of Europe.

-The Holocaust had a profound impact on the Jewish community in the United States, especially after 1960 as Holocaust education improved, as Jews tried to comprehend what had happened during it, and especially as they tried to commemorate it and grapple with it when they looked to the future.
-Abraham Joshua Heschel summarized this dilemma when he attempted to understand Auschwitz: "To try to answer is to commit a supreme blasphemy.
-Israel enables us to bear the agony of Auschwitz without radical despair, to sense a ray [of] God's radiance in the jungles of history."